-BIOL 320 Genetics (3 credits)
+BIOL 320 - Genetics

-Prerequisites: BIOL 281-282 and CHEM 151-152, or permission of instructor

-Description: This course is an introduction to human and population genetics including Mendelian and non-Mendelian genetics (DNA replication, transcription, and translation; genetic recombination and mutation), genetic basis of gender (sex-linked and non-sex-linked genetic diseases), and emerging areas of genetics research.
+Prerequisites: BIOL 281-BIOL 282 and CHEM 151-CHEM 152, or BS-Nursing Major, or permission of instructor Description: This course is an introduction to human and population genetics including Mendelian and non-Mendelian genetics (DNA replication, transcription, and translation; genetic recombination and mutation), genetic basis of gender (sex-linked and non-sex linked genetic diseases), and emerging areas of genetics research.
 The student connects facts together to get a whole picture, to apply knowledge, then to solve a problem.
 Basic genetics introduces the student to the traditional elements of genetic biology and contemporary genetic topics.